 Nope!
 If using frozen berries, you can simply add to the batter as is (or just partially thawed).

 Why?
-After berries have been frozen, they’re quite delicate and break up/bleed into batter.
+After berries have been frozen, they’re quite delicate and can break up or bleed into the batter.

 Tips & Variations for Making These Partridgeberry Muffins

 Properly measure your flour!
 Don’t just dunk your measuring cup into your flour, scooping some up.
 Your measurements could be way off.
-This is a great guide for measuring flour.
+I like to spoon the flour into the measuring cup, leveling off with a knife.
 Or, if you have a scale, measure.
-One cup of flour equals 4 1/4 ounces or 120 grams.
+One cup of flour equals 4 ¼ ounces or 120 grams.

 White chocolate was used, but dark chocolate would be great instead.